BiscyberA/Detection-Engineering/README.md

 <img src="https://i.postimg.cc/636Mxvps/Screenshot-2024-12-12-135059.png" />
 <br />
 <br />
-We can see the logs in Elastic and based on the event.dataset, I am interested in zeek connection<br/>
+We can see the logs in Elastic and based on the event.dataset, I am interested in zeek.http data since our scan was hitting the http server<br/>
 <img src="https://i.postimg.cc/0y9BGQLB/Screenshot-2024-12-12-235010.png" />
 <br />
 <br />